 The inflammation of RA can cause heart problems.
 It can also promote osteoporosis and carpel tunnel syndrome.

 - Gender.
 Women are almost three times more likely to develop the disease.

 - Age.
 RA usually develops between the ages of 30 and 60 in women and later in men.
 But it can begin at any age.

 - Family History.
-Having RA in an ancestor or other blood relative increases the risk.
+Having RA in a blood relative increases the risk.

 A number of other factors are believed to increase the risk of the disease.

 - Exposures to tobacco smoke, air pollution, and insecticides.

 - Exposure at work to silica or mineral oil.

 People can’t change their sexual genetics, age or family history.
 But they can change their lifestyle.
 Moderate drinking reduces RA risk.